dpc-sdp/ripple/docs/content/design-system/5.components/in-page-navigation.md

 ---
 title: In-page navigation
-description: Help users scan a page and allow for quick navigation.
+description: The In-page navigation component sits above a page’s main content and shows a set of links.
 layout: page
 label: Core